How To Use And Configure WordPress Widgets – Part 4

 Most widgets will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area when you install a new plugin on your site.

-First, create a new Post and enter the content that you would like to display in your sidebar area…
+First, create a new Post and enter the content that you want to add to your sidebar…

-Ensure that any images you use fit the maximum width of your sidebar area.
-Also, keep in mind that there’s no a lot of room to add content on your blog sidebar, so keep your information concise.
+Ensure that any images you use fit the maximum width of the sidebar navigation section.
+Also, keep in mind that you don’t have a lot of room to add content on the blog sidebar, so try and keep your information concise.

-Also, don’t worry about publishing your Post – all we want is the content so we can paste it into a sidebar widget.
+Also, don’t worry about publishing your Post – all we are looking for is to copy the content HTML to paste into a sidebar widget.

 Creating Your Own Custom Sidebar Widgets